mastefano64/AppMasterDetail/README.md

 **enableDetailTableSelection** (in case a tabular detail panel is selected, it enables row selection using checkboxes)

 **enableDetailTableExpansion** in case a tabular detail panel is selected, it enables expanding the row to provide more details.
-In addition to enabling it, you need to choose an expansion type through the "*detailTableExpansionType*" property ('none', 'default', 'template').
+In addition to enabling it, you need to choose an expansion type of the row through the "*detailTableExpansionType*" property ('none', 'default', 'template').
 There are 2 types of expansion: 1) the first is managed automatically, 2) the second uses the "*detailTableExpansionType*" property and the "*panelDetailExpansion*" template)

-**enableDetailTableEdit** (in case a tabular detail panel is selected, it enables cell editing, displaying the corresponding buttons.
+**enableDetailTableEdit** (in case a tabular detail panel is selected, it enables cell editing displaying the corresponding buttons.
 You can define the desired operations "insert, update, delete" (and their icons) through the "*tableEditField*" array.
 You can also define custom commands custom1, custom2, custom3.
-Importantly, if you want to insert edit buttons in a basic panel (*enableDetailPanel*), this must be done explicitly when creating the HTML "panelDetail" template.
+Importantly, if you want to insert edit buttons in a basic panel (*enableDetailPanel*) defined by the template "*tableEditField*", this must be done explicitly when creating the HTML "panelDetail" template.
 The use of the "*tableEditField*" array is not required.

 **enableDetailTableGroup** (in case a tabular detail panel is selected, you can enable grouping rows by column.
 You can declare the columns on which grouping is possible through the "*tableGroupField*" array).

 ###MOSTRAE IMMAGINI###

-In case a tabular detail panel is selected, you can enable grouping rows by column.
-You can declare the columns on which grouping is possible through the "tableGroupField" array.
+As can be seen from the images, multiple detail panels can be present at the same time.
+We will consider more details later.

-####Colonne nel caso sia presente un dettaglio tabellare "enableDetailTable"
+#### Colonne nel caso sia presente un dettaglio tabellare "enableDetailTable"

 In case a detail panel "*enableDetailPanel*" (the non-tabular one) has been enabled, its template is defined through "*panelDetail*".
 Since it is the programmer who writes the template, they decide what to display (based on the data provided by the server).
-In case a tabular detail panel "*enableDetailTable*" is enabled (as ngx-datatable is used internally), it is necessary to define the columns that will be displayed, specifying the corresponding settings.
+In case a tabular detail panel "*enableDetailTable*" is enabled (the tabular oneas, ngx-datatable is used internally), it is necessary to define the columns that will be displayed, specifying the corresponding settings.
 For example, which should be displayed in the table and which in the possible expansion panel (automatic or custom).
 There are also other settings for the most common functionalities.
 The mandatory values are only "*name*" and "*display*", the field provided by the server and the name displayed in the table header.
 The others are optional, and at application startup, a default value is created in any case (see below).

 ```js:
 export interface IColumns {